Skarlso/blogsource/content/blog/2019-03-19-deploy-hugo-blog-github-actions.md

 This is the place where we will copy our built blog files.
 Since this is a mount basically on the local build machine the next action which comes along will see the folder `.blog`.
 This is how we pass artifacts between actions.

+This action can be found here: [Hugo Blog Builder Action](https://github.com/Skarlso/blog-builder).

 ## Pusher

 Once the building finishes successfully we can push it to the new location.